-The use of enzymatic debridement for the treatment of sloughs has the advantages that it does not damage healthy or newly formed tissues and the edges of the wound can be marred by the effect of humidity.
+The use of enzymatic debridement for the treatment of sloughs has the advantage that it does not damage healthy or newly formed tissues, and the effect of humidity can mar the edges of the wound.

-The main objectives of this procedure are to remove exudates, organic and inorganic waste and metabolic waste that are present in the lesion, facilitate inspection of the lesion and reduce the risk of infection.
+The main objectives of this procedure are to remove exudates, organic and inorganic waste, and metabolic waste that is present in the lesion, facilitate inspection of the lesion and reduce the risk of infection.

-Enzyme substances must be applied directly on the area to be debrided, which must be moist and clean, and cured every 24 hours.
+Enzyme substances must be applied directly to the area to be debrided, moist and clean, and cured every 24 hours.

 This treatment should not be done in conjunction with substances that interact or inactivate the chemistry of the dressing.